poppy-project/poppy-docs/03-startup/03-macos.md

 #### Alternative method

-**Note: Some users have reported issues with using Mac OS X to create SD cards.**

 These commands and actions need to be performed from an account that has administrator privileges.

 - From the terminal run `df -h`.